-Legal / Identity Documents: Should be kept indefinitely including: birth, marriage, and death certificates; divorce decrees; citizenship and military discharge papers; Education Transcripts; and Social Security cards.
+Legal / Identity Documents: Keep them indefinitely including.
+These are documents like: birth, marriage, and death certificates; divorce decrees; citizenship and military discharge papers; education transcripts; and Social Security cards.

-Also, pay attention to which documents must be kept in a Physical form and which can be kept Digitally.
+Also, do pay attention to which documents must be kept in a Physical form and which can be kept Digitally.
 And, pay attention to where they are kept - A safe you control or in a digital storage you control.
-Digital documents kept in your on-line account at companies may be subject to their rules and may be deleted should you close your account.
+Companies may delete digital documents in your online account if you close it.
+The document retention timeline is subject to the company's rules.

-May is a great month to review and declutter your files, since the tax season (April) likely required efforts to compile all key documents.
+May is a great month to review and declutter your files since the tax season (April) likely required efforts to compile all key documents.
 It's also a great time to update your I.C.E.
 (In case of emergency) folder.

-And, the time spent doing this is important: Less clutter equals better clarity.
+And, the time spent doing this is productive: Less clutter equals better clarity.